kwan22/habits/level4.md

 ##### Wallkick/wallbouncing timing for vertical vs horizontal movement
 - *Vertical:* 1a chasm2 ending, 2a start ending, 3a boxes final, 5b start final
-- *Horizontal:* 1a start 5, chasm left wall, 4a start (updemo), 3a towels final, 7a 1000m transition wallbounces
+- *Horizontal:* 1a start 5, chasm left wall, 3a towels final, 7a 1000m transition wallbounces

 ##### Minimizing speed bumps in the bottlenecked direction
 - 1a crossing-7: late dash to first zipper